szapp/FeatShare/doc/anchors.rst

         feature.

     ignoreOnFail
-        Set to ``false``, to output error when the anchor fails (default and recommended behavior), or set to warning phrase.
+        Set to ``false``, to output an error when the anchor fails (default and recommended behavior), or set to warning phrase.

         An anchor may fail for many different reasons.